 Who Takes a Career Break to Travel?

 One of the goals of Meet, Plan, Go! is to show you that career break travel is a very real possibility – for everyone!
-There is no “typical” career breaker and our 10 hosts and dozens of panelists for the upcoming national event on October 16 prove that.
+There is no “typical” career breaker.
 You can be in your mid-twenties or early fifties.
 You can hit the road solo, as a couple or bring along your whole family.
 Want to use your career break to transition into a new career or start your own business?
 Great idea!
 Just want a break and then return to your old career?
-That’s fine too!
+That’s fine, too!

 It’s not just cubicle-dwellers in the corporate world who feel the call of travel.
-Boston’s Lillie Marshall and Catherine Cannon Francis and Chicago’s Christine Benson all left teaching careers to travel, while San Francisco’s Molly Last hit the road after being awarded a paid sabbatical from her school district.
+Boston Meet, Plan, Go host and panel members Lillie Marshall and Catherine Cannon Francis and Chicago’s Christine Benson all left teaching careers to travel, while San Francisco’s Molly Last hit the road after being awarded a paid sabbatical from her school district.
 Marshall’s break re-energized her and inspired her to return to the profession with a new found passion.

 No one to travel with?
 No worries!
 Just ask our hosts and panelists who traveled the world on their own, but rarely feeling alone.
 Traveling solo as a female doesn’t have to be daunting and women like Chicago’s Lisa Lubin and Val Bromann, Minneapolis’ Katie Aune and Jill Pearson, New York’s Jannell Howell, Toronto’s Kailey Lockhart, Ayngelina Brogan and Janice Waugh and San Francisco’s Kelly Wetherington prove it.